 Remember your audience

-Your course page on Riipen describes to employers what your students are capable of and why they should be interested in working with them.
-Avoid using jargon or language that is geared towards academics or students.
+Your experience page on Riipen describes to employers what learners are capable of and why they should be interested in working with them.
+Avoid using jargon or language that is geared towards an academic audience.

 Focus on the benefits for employers

 State clearly why companies could benefit from participating.
-Employers sign up for different reasons: to recruit students, to create positive brand awareness, to gain insights about business challenges, etc..
-Your course page should relay how this opportunity helps them meet those goals.
+Employers sign up for different reasons: to recruit learners to future roles in their organization, to create positive brand awareness, to gain insights about business challenges, etc..
+Your experience should relay how this opportunity helps them meet those goals.

 Include clear expectations for the employer or company